StateSpaceModels/ssm/README.md

 Full examples are available in the examples directory (```examples/sir/package.json``` for this one).

+### Initial conditions

+Finaly, the initial values of the parameters and the covariance matrix between them need need to be defined as resources of the datapackage containing the model.

+    $ cat package.json | json resources

+    "resources": [
+      {
+        "name": "values",
+        "description": "initial values for the parameters",
+        "format": "json",
+        "data": {
+          "r0": 25.0,
+          "pr_v": 11.0
+        }
+      },
+      {
+        "name": "covariance",
+        "description": "covariance matrix (only the diagonal terms are mandatory)", "format": "json",
+        "data": {
+          "r0": {"r0": 0.04, "pr_v": 0.01},
+          "pr_v": {"pr_v": 0.02, "r0": 0.01}
+        }
+      },
+      ...

 ## Installing a model from a data package